Absolute Beginners Sewing Introductions

 Next course dates:

 You can work on garments already started, get help with a specific sewing technique or bring along a new pattern to start your project from the beginning.
+If you are making your own patterns and need support with those, please make sure to bring along any blocks or drafts you have made.

-The workshops are suitable for all levels including beginners but you do need to have some experience of using a domestic sewing machine (such as the Absolute Beginners Sewing Introduction at the top of this page).
+The workshops are suitable for all levels including beginners but you do need to have some experience of using a domestic sewing machine (such as the Absolute Beginners Sewing Introduction at the top of this page.

 When purchasing patterns please ensure you select a pattern suitable for your ability - you're welcome to make contact before the workshop if you need advice on choosing a pattern for your level.
 These classes are also for students who have produced their own patterns, either during the pattern cutting courses or independently.